warwickcoding/frontend/session_6/README.md

 3. Styling each section individually
 4. Wrapping up and making the final modifications

+Read all the steps carefully and don't copy and paste anything.
+This is the worst thing you could do when you are still learning.
+The more you type in the code manually , the more comfortable you will be with HTML and CSS.

+Also, for the colours, you are free to use the ones that are included in this tutorial, but I do encourage you to play around with some of your own colours.
+[Adobe Kuler](https://color.adobe.com/) is great for this, you can create your own colour scheme and use it for the rest of the page.

+I would recommend that you go through this [article](https://www.keycdn.com/blog/chrome-devtools/) if you want to learn more about the Chrome Developer Tools that we have used to inspect HTML elements in our pages previously.
 ### 1. Deciding on the content.
 We want our page to have a navigation bar, a hero section, a places visited section, favourite songs, a mini resume, and finally a footer.